CentreForDigitalHumanities/Textcavator/documentation/Distrobox development setup.md

 cat /etc/postgresql/16/main/postgresql.conf | grep "port ="
 ```

-If this is not 5432, open (or create) `backend/ianalyzer/local_settings.py` to override your database configuration.
+If this is not 5432, open (or create) `backend/ianalyzer/local_settings.py` in this repository to override your database configuration.
 Copy the `DATABASES` declaration from `backend/ianalyzer/settings.py` and change the port number.

 ## Node and yarn

-See https://nodejs.org/en/download for instructions.
-Choose the "yarn" option.
+See [nodejs.org](https://nodejs.org/en/download) for instructions.
+Choose Node 22 / Linux / nvm / yarn in the options, and execute the instructions.

 ## ElasticSearch